avogogias/Breeding_Scheme_Designer/README.md

 ## Testing & Evaluation

 This tool has been tested with a small group of breeders from different teams and it is now available as part of the EiB toolbox.
+Some documents realated to the user study can be found in /eval directory of the project.

 ## Set Up